jordanbsandoval/jordanbsandoval/README.md

 I'm a passionate and creative full-stack developer from [Colombia 🇨🇴](https://www.google.com/maps/place/Colombia/@4,-72z/)

-I am a person who likes to work in a team a lot, I love to learn new things every day, I am very passionate about everything related to operating systems and low-level.

-I love all programming languages, although I do not know most of them, but the ones that I have studied so far have seemed to me: challenging, wonderful and beautiful.

-The languages that have happened to me the most and the ones that I would stay with for the rest of my life are C, python and machine language. 😍🥰🧡
+I am a person who loves to know in detail the why of many things.
+I started in this wonderful world, Creating a masternode for crypto mining.
+My first interaction with the terminal.
+After that there was no turning back.

+Holberton was a great success for me.
+I have learned details that I would not have been able to understand in depth otherwise.
+I fell in love with C, because of the way I could have memory control, with pointers ;)

+Then came python which helps me to make things a little easier.
+Specially for creating web pages.
+I created my own AirBnb.
+Proud of it.
+Then we moved on to a lovely theme.
+Sysadmin.
+Here I reaffirmed, learned, and decided that automation is a fundamental part of this field, as there are cases where it saves us a lot of time.

+I am passionate about continuing to learn how to automate the boring part of my job.
+Learning computer security, understanding the kernel, building API'S.

-I hope some day understand the kernel 🧠
+I hope some day become a sysadmin/linux 🧠

 **You can find me on:**